kaaproject/kaa/doc/Programming-guide/Key-platform-features/Data-collection/index.md

 >**NOTE:**
 > This is the default behavior with log record count threshold of 64 and local storage threshold of 8 KB.

-* <b>Max parallel upload strategy<b> to limit the number of log batches sent without receiving a response from the server:
+* **Max parallel upload strategy** to limit the number of log batches sent without receiving a response from the server:

 <ul class="nav nav-tabs">
   <li class="active"><a data-toggle="tab" href="#Java9">Java</a></li>